Weddings in the United States: History

-Weddings in the United States and Canada were once based out of commodity, rather than desire or love.
-The word "wedding" implied the security the groom's family provided to the family of the bride when the couple married.
-Brides were chosen based on their economic worth.
-This trend lasted until the 19th century, when couples started to marry for love.

 In the 19th century, weddings were typically small, intimate ceremonies at the home of either the parents of the bride or the parents of the groom.
 The announcement of the newly married couple took place at their church on the Sunday following the wedding.
 In the 1820s and 1830s, weddings became more elaborate, when upper class couples had wedding ceremonies similar to modern custom.
 The bride usually wore the best dress she owned, so her dress was not always white, as white dresses were impractical to own.
 Not until the middle of the 19th century did brides start buying a dress made specifically for their wedding day.
 At the same time, couples began to hire professionals to prepare floral arrangements and wedding cakes, rather than making them at home.

-Today, couples in the United States and Canada are waiting later in life to get married.
+Today, couples in the United States are waiting later in life to get married.
 The average age for males getting married in the United States is 27 years old, whereas, women's average age is 25.
-In Canada, the average age for males and females getting married varies on depending on province or territory but are usually 16 or older.
+In the 21th century states started legalizing same sex marriages until it was permitted federally across all 50 states.